HSR-ChallP1-Whitespace/hsr-challp1-whitespace.github.io/_posts/2015-10-11-first-right-left.md

 ## Sunday, 11.
 October 2015

 ### Introduction
 After our positive experience with the data visualization, we wanted to extend it with the standard deviation of the gyro z values.
-So maybe we can better recognize if is a right or left curve, or a straight.
+It will be usefull for better detection of direction changes.
 And there we are with the three curves: blue are the row values, red are the moving average values and new, orange are the standard deviation values:

 ![Data Analyzer - standard deviation data](/media/data-analyzer_screenshot-04.png "Data Analyzer - standard deviation")

-### First curve recognizer
+### First track recognizer
 The next step we took, was start trying to recognize curves and straights.
-This first attempt used only the row data.
+This first attempt used only the raw data.
 We fixed a positive and negative threshold, and when the gyro z values are higher or lower, we have a right or a left curve, or a straight.
 This "silly" recognizer worked pretty good, but of course we could not trust it very much.
-The row values have peaks, and these invalid all the recognition.
+The raw values have peaks, and these invalid all the recognition.

-### Second curve recognizer
+### Second track recognizer
-After exploring the track, we want to know where we are and how fast we can drive.
-Our approach is, first, split the track in curves or straights.
-We created a TrackPart class, and a enum:
+After exploring the track, we want to split the track into simple parts.
+For storing the data we implemented a simple model with  a TrackPart class, and an enum for the direction of the track-part:

 {% highlight java %}
+public class TrackPart {

+	private Direction direction;
+	...
+}

 public enum Direction {

 	RIGHT, LEFT, STRAIGHT

 }